daniel-inderos/Contract-Generator/README.md

 ## Disclaimer

 This application is for demonstration purposes only.
+Storing API keys in the browser is insecure.
 The generated contracts should not be considered legally binding or used without review by a qualified legal professional.